-- The City Manager, or acting City Manager, or designee, should determine, in coordination with the on-scene Incident Commander, what level of support is needed from the City for the incident.
-This may range from the City Manager, or acting City Manager and staff being on standby to full activation of the City Emergency Coordination Center. - Identify key personnel who will be needed to support City emergency operations, including staffing of the City Emergency Coordination Center, if activated.
+- The City Manager, or designee, should determine, in coordination with the on-scene Incident Commander, what level of support is needed from the City for the incident.
+This may range from the City Manager and staff being on standby to full activation of the City Emergency Coordination Center. - Identify key personnel who will be needed to support City emergency operations, including staffing of the City Emergency Coordination Center, if activated.